Is it time?

 Under the Tomato Model of marijuana laws, the people have rights to marijuana equal to our rights to tomatoes.
 The law lightly regulates tomatoes.
 And tomatoes are not a crime to grow, possess, or sell.

 The Tomato model means the repeal of laws criminalizing cannabis.
 So people are free to do with marijuana what they can do with tomatoes.
-We call it complete, real, decriminalization.
+We call it complete, real, decriminalization, or just decriminalization.

 The Prohibition Model

-Marijuana Prohibition never would have happened but for the alcohol Prohibition.
+Marijuana Prohibition never would have happened, but for the alcohol Prohibition.
+It was a last minute substitute.

-As the alcohol Prohibition was winding down in the 1930s, state by state; the government Prohibition bureaucracy made one last, desperate gasp for survival.
-And it ramped up its anti-marijuana propaganda; with liberal appeals to racism.
+The bureaucratic agenda: As the alcohol Prohibition was winding down in the 1930s, state by state; the government Prohibition bureaucracy made one last, desperate gasp for survival.
+It ramped up its anti-marijuana propaganda; with liberal appeals to racism.

 And they succeeded.
 They saved their jobs.
 And they tricked the public into funding a massive anti-marijuana government bureaucracy.

-Though eleven states have legalized marijuana for adult use, Minnesotans still live under the shadow of marijuana Prohibition.
+Though twenty-four states have now legalized marijuana for adult use including Minnesota, Minnesotans still live under the shadow of marijuana Prohibition laws for possession.

 The Beer and Wine model